verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 You must configure namespaced resources to process logs for an application namespace.

 ### FluentBitConfig
-Fluent-operator supports configurability at the namespace level that allows a namespace tenant to create Fluent-bit configs for logs from their application namespace.
+Fluent Operator supports configurability at the namespace level that allows a user to create Fluent Bit configs for logs from their application namespace.

-The FluentBitConfig custom resource is a namespaced resource which is used by the fluent-operator to select resources like Filters, Outputs, and Parsers via label selectors for the operator from the same namespace as itself.
+The FluentBitConfig custom resource is a namespaced resource which is used by the Fluent Operator to select resources like Filters, Outputs, and Parsers via label selectors.
+These resources will be checked in the same namespace where FluentBitConfig is.
 It can also select ClusterParser resource, again via label selectors.

 If you use namespace level configurability feature of the operator, then you must create a minimum of one FluentBitConfig resource in your namespace.
 The FluentBitConfig resource should contain the following label under `metadata.labels